iobroker-community-adapters/ioBroker.shelly/docs/en/protocol-mqtt.md

 3. Open the **MQTT Settings** tab
 4. Choose a username and a secure password (you have to configure these information on all Shelly devices)

 > The Shelly adapter will start an own MQTT broker internally.
-The configured username and password must be used on all Shelly devices which should be connected to this broker.
+The configured username and password must be used on all Shelly devices which should connect to this broker.

 ![iobroker_mqtt](./img/iobroker_mqtt.png)